Maia-Everett/lintian.eu/_posts/2024-09-21-warcraft-retrospective-36.md

 Everything has been engineered by the Lich King to bring Arthas here, but now they're both in grave danger, as Kil'jaeden, the Lich King's creator, sent his agents her to destroy him.
 He will now spare all the power he can on Arthas --- which doesn't mean that Arthas will immediately regain lost levels, but now he'll be able to return from level 2 to level 10 the normal way, by gaining XP.

 "It's time to end the game... once and for all," concludes Arthas, getting surprisingly meta.
+You can practically imagine him winking at the camera.

 ## A Symphony of Frost and Flame